static-frame/static-frame/doc/source/articles/guard.md

 def process0(v, q): ... # no type information
 ```

-By adding type hints, the signature informs readers of the expected types.
+By adding type annotations, the signature informs readers of the expected types.
 With modern Python, user-defined and built-in classes can be used to specify types, with additional resources (such as ``Any``, ``Iterator``, and ``Annotated``) found in the standard library ``typing`` module.
-For example, the interface below makes expected types explicit:
+For example, the interface below improves the one above by making expected types explicit:

 ```python
 def process0(v: int, q: bool) -> list[float]: ...